 “The recognition from the American Theatre Wing, founder and sponsor of the Tony Awards, is a tremendous honor,” said Mary Gould, Founder and Producer at South of Broadway Theatre Company.
 As one of only 7 theatre companies across the country to receive this recognition it is a profound endorsement and validation of our history, our product and our vision of the past 16 years to become a LORT theatre and Tony Awards eligible.
 As we move forward with the launching of the Daniel Island Performing Arts Center which will be South of Broadway’s future home, that vision becomes possible.

-For information about Daniel Island Performing Arts Center visit: www.DanielislandPAC.com
+For information about Daniel Island Performing Arts Center visit: www.DanielislandPAC.com for information

 More information about the National Theatre Company grants can be found at AmericanTheatreWing.org